maths/moodle-qtype_stack/doc/en/Developer/Releasing.md

 * Run PHP [unit tests](Unit_tests.md).
 * Run code checker.
 * If needed re-build the minified Javascript (e.g. `npx grunt --root=question/type/stack`).
-* Check filenames in the stacklibrary do not have special characters, particularly `'` (which breaks the .zip download in the plugin directory!)

 ### Check API